avinetworks/avi-helm-charts/docs/AKO/crds/hostrule.md

 * The operator wants to override any existing secrets for a given host fqdn and define tls termination semantics.

+##### Certificate precedence

+If the ingress object specifies a Secret for SNI termination and the HostRule CRD also specifies a sslKeyCertificate for the same `virtualhost` then the sslkeycertificate in the HostRule CRD will take precedence over the Secret object associated with the Ingress.

 ##### HostRule deletion

 If a HostRule is deleted, all the settings for the FQDNs are withdrawn from the Avi controller.